learningequality/kolibri/docs/user/manage_content.rst

 .. note::
   To manage Kolibri content channels you must have the appropriate permissions.

 Kolibri **Content Channel** is a collection of educational resources (video, audio or document files) prepared and organized by the content curator for their use in Kolibri.
 Each Kolibri **Content Channel** has its own *Content Channel ID* in `Kolibri Studio <https://studio.learningequality.org/accounts/login/>`_.
-In order to import channels in Kolibri, you need to receive the channel ID from the content curator who assembled it.
+In order to import channels in Kolibri, you **need the channel ID from the content curator who assembled it**.

 You can import and export **Content Channels** for Kolibri in the **Content** tab of the **Device** dashboard.